Gluten-Free Halloween Candy List from a Celiac Mom (2024)

 What about the fun-size versions made for trick-or-treaters?

-Most fun sizes still carry the gluten-free label on the bag.
+Most fun sizes of these movie theater candies still carry the gluten-free label on the bag.
 The exception is Milk Duds, which are made by Hershey.
 A bag of just fun-size Milk Duds is on Hershey’s gluten-free list, but the “gluten free” claim disappears from the package when the mini boxes are added to an assortment of Halloween candy.
 The actual Mik Duds still contain no gluten ingredients.

 Halloween York Peppermint Patties